zedwei/webvoyager/src/extraction/extraction_prompt.md

 - Do not extract parameters from the web page URL as it may reflect outdated or incorrect information.
 - Prioritize information explicitly visible or highlighted.
 - Identify key details displayed on the page, focusing on date, time, party size, restaurant name, and page category.
-- Assign the "Web Page Category" based on the structure and content of the web page, as well as the information in the current URL.
-Analyze the URL to infer the page type, considering common patterns like '/search', '/details', or '/booking' for guidance.
-Choose one of the following values: Homepage, Search result page, Detailed page, Booking page.
-- Do not extract parameters from the web page URL as it may reflect outdated or incorrect information.
-- Prioritize information explicitly visible or highlighted.
-- Identify key details displayed on the page, focusing on date, time, party size, and restaurant name.
-- Do not extract parameters from the web page URL as it may reflect outdated or incorrect information.
-- Prioritize information explicitly visible or highlighted.

 ### Web Page Category for OpenTable.com URLs:
 - When analyzing web pages from OpenTable.com, determine the category as follows: